Running Your Own Mostro Node

 ./init_db.sh

-cargo clean # Saves 2+ GB Step 11โ12: Create user and configure
+cargo clean # Saves 2+ GB of space Steps 11–12: Create user and configure

 adduser --disabled-login mostro